 As a registered nurse and lecture practitioner she worked in clinical practice in senior nursing and education roles until 2000 when she took on a project management role working with the cancer services collaborative.

 Her previous roles have included Nurse Director for the Kent and Medway Cancer Network, Service Improvement Lead with the Cancer Services Collaborative and nurse teacher.
 Anita has also worked in clinical service development and management within the private sector for a number of years.
 Between 2008 to 2013 she worked as the deputy director of the National End of Life Care Programme supporting implementation of the 2008 End of Life Care Strategy for England.

 She has completed a Harvard University leadership course and written articles for the European Palliative Care Journal of Nursing and co-authored a book ‘Pathways Through Care at the End of Life: A Guide to Person-Centred Care’ published 2013.

-Working in close partnership with NHS England and the National End of Life Care Intelligence Network in Public Health England she was responsible for the development and maintenance of the National Information Standard (ISB150) for End of Life Care and was the chair of the national EPaCCS implementation and dataset management group.
+Anita is passionate about improving the experience of care for all approaching the last phase of life and believes that dignity, respect and high quality end of life care are a fundamental human right for all.
+Working in close partnership with NHS England and the National End of Life Care Intelligence Network in Public Health England, she was responsible for the development and maintenance of the National Information Standard (ISB150) for End of Life Care and was the chair of the national EPaCCS implementation and dataset management group.

 Anita has worked for the voluntary sector since 2015.
 She was the programme lead for both the Building on the Best hospitals and the Emergency Care End of Life Care improvement projects and, in December 2018, was appointed Head of Learning and Workforce for Hospice UK.